-The tress specialist uses this one from Moroccanoil and said it does a great job of hydrating without weighing hair down.
-The paraben-free formula is nice and creamy and is ideal for those with fine, dry strands.
+The hair specialist uses this one from Moroccanoil and said it does a great job of hydrating without weighing hair down.
+The paraben-free formula is said to be nice and creamy and is made for those with fine, dry strands.

-For years, hairstylists have recommended dry shampoo for anyone trying to space out their shampoo days, and the time-tested product sure does a great job of mopping up excess grease.
+For years, hairstylists have recommended dry shampoo for anyone trying to space out their shampoo days, and the time-tested product seems like it does a great job of mopping up excess grease.
 Baxter swears by this budget-friendly find that has a lightweight, talc-free formula.

 "Not only does it absorb oil in your roots really well, it also smells great.
 It's one of my personal favorites!" she said.

-This multitasking dry shampoo soaks up excess oil and adds a touch of texture to give your second-day style some dimension.
+This multitasking dry shampoo is designed to soak up excess oil and add a touch of texture to give your second-day style some dimension.
 Even better?
-The paraben-free formula provides heat protection, which comes in handy if you want to freshen up your style with some hot hair tools.
+The paraben-free formula is said to provide heat protection, which comes in handy if you want to freshen up your style with some hot hair tools.